Generic Name: pitavastatin (Oral route)

 Uses For Livalo

-Pitavastatin is used together with a proper diet to treat high cholesterol levels and triglyceride (fats) levels in the blood.
-This medicine may help prevent medical problems caused by clogged blood vessels, such as heart attacks and strokes.
+Pitavastatin is used together with a proper diet to treat high cholesterol levels and triglyceride (fat) levels in the blood.
+This medicine may help prevent medical problems (e.g., heart attacks, strokes) that are caused by fat clogging the blood vessels.

 Pitavastatin belongs to the group of medicines called HMG-CoA reductase inhibitors, or statins.
 It works to reduce the amount of cholesterol in the blood by blocking an enzyme that is needed to make cholesterol.